-Admittedly, bed bugs, mosquitoes, lice and spiders serve a purpose somewhere on the food chain of life, but they are also harmful and annoyances that man tries to avoid whenever possible, and rightly so.
-Bed bugs, mosquitoes, lice and spiders are are just a few of the real creepy crawlers topping the global list of bothersome and sometimes deadly creatures that often cause diseases, carry venom or will cause you to hurt yourself as you try to avoid them.
+Bed bugs, mosquitoes, lice and spiders are are just a few of the real creepy crawlers topping the global list of bothersome and, sometimes, deadly creatures that can cause diseases, carry venom or can result in injuries as you try to avoid them.
 In this article, let's explore some of the most common bugs and what you can do about them.

 First on the list: bed bugs.
-These tiny little red bugs that loves to languish between mattresses and box springs causes a stir wherever they show up.
-They have been found in some of the most luxurious, high end hotels and apartments in cities like New York.
-In fact, they have been reported at the Children's Museum in New York just this September, 2012.
+These tiny little red bugs love to languish between mattresses and box springs causing a big stir wherever they show up.
+They have been found in some of the most luxurious, high-end hotels and apartments in cities like New York.
+In fact, in 2012 they were reported at the Children's Museum in New York.
 In November of the same year, they were reported in the Toronto Museum.

 Bed bugs scurry from the light, so you don't see them without looking for them.
 You usually find out that they have taken up residence in your bed when itchy, red bumps and welts wake you in the middle of the night.
 In true vampire style, they feast on your blood.

 When you are in a strange or new environment, it's best to check between your mattress and box springs and under the sheets and mattress pads.
 Check your seat cushions, as well.
 The little red creepy crawlers huddle and multiply in those areas.
 When you see bed bugs, quickly pack your bags and head for the nearest exit!
 Ask for a different room or get your money back and check into another hotel.